 There were no changes in the relative positions of the top-selling car brands in the UK in 2014 compared to 2013.
 The first change is only at the 15th place.

-Ford and Vauxhall maintained their traditional positions as the most-popular car brands in the UK.
-Both marques sold more cars in 2014 in Britain than a year ago but both market leaders underperformed the broader market and each lost around a half a percentage point in market share.
+Ford and Vauxhall maintained their traditional positions as the most popular car brands in the UK.
+Both marques sold more cars in 2014 in Britain than a year ago but both market leaders underperformed the broader market and each lost around half a percentage point in market share.